SRGSSR/pdpcore-schema/README.md

 It is meant to be used for discussing the schemas and suggesting changes.
 Please open a new issue or pull request to start a discussion, ask questions or suggest changes.

-It must not be used by applications that use the PDP.
+The schemas in this repository must not be used by applications that use the PDP.
 Applications must use the Avro schemas published in the [Avro schema registry](https://akhq.pdp.production.admin.srgssr.ch/ui/strimzi/schema) and the [GraphQL schema](https://api.pdp.production.srgssr.ch/graphql/schema.graphql) provided by the PDP API.